Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Introduction

 The paper is organized as follows.
 In Section \ref{sec2}, we present a general formulation of benchmark interest rates and we provide a formal definition of cross-currency financial products equipped with a payment scheme without imposing any specific model.
 In Section \ref{sec3}, we introduce trading strategies involving various types of futures contracts and we propose a suitable notion of a martingale measure for contracts with proportional collateralization.
 This allows us to obtain a general representation for arbitrage-free price of any cross-currency contract.
 In Section \ref{sec4}, we develop a framework for modeling interest rate and exchange rate dynamics, employing two Vasicek's models (one for each economy) and the classical Garman and Kohlhagen model for the exchange rate, and explore the dynamics of different futures rates relevant for hedging.
-In Section \ref{sec5} and Section \ref{sec6}, we combine all the results derived previously to obtain closed-form results for the pricing and hedging of AONIA/SOFR cross-currency basis swaps using the relevant futures contracts, explicit formulae provided.
+In Section \ref{sec5} and Section \ref{sec6}, we combine all the results derived previously to obtain closed-form results for the pricing and hedging of AONIA/SOFR cross-currency basis swaps with both domestic and foreign collateralization using the futures contracts.
+Explicit pricing and hedging formulae are provided, with some proofs relegated to the appendix.
 We conclude the paper by presenting, in Section \ref{sec7}, numerical results for cross-currency swaps and swaptions.
-Specifically, we first verify by Monte Carlo simulations the correctness of our previously derived pricing and hedging results and, subsequently, we provide a detailed sensitivity analysis and an examination of risk exposure.
+We first verify by Monte Carlo method the correctness of our previously derived pricing and hedging results and, subsequently, we provide a detailed sensitivity analysis and an examination of risk exposure.
+For practical collateral guidelines and a detailed specification of deliverable assets, the reader is referred to the ISDA documents \cite{ISDA2003} and \cite{ISDA2005}.